Would you like to nominate one of our our staff members for superior customer service? Click HERE

 Personal Information That We Collect and How We Use It

 IPC collects Personal Information about you when you visit the Site or provide us directly such information, including when you visit our offices and facilities or submit forms or materials to us by mail or e-mail.
+We collect such information for commercial or operational purposes to provide the Services.
 “Personal Information” is information that may be used to directly or indirectly identify you, including your name, email address, physical address, phone number or other information about you.
-The majority of such Personal Information is collected by us to provide you with information about the Services through our Site, to provide or Services, request that we contact you or for you to apply for employment through a third party.
+The majority of such Personal Information is collected by us to provide you with information about the Services through our Site, to provide our Services, to respond to requests that we contact you or for you to apply for employment through a third party.
 If you provide us with Personal Information directly, some of this Personal Information will be required if you wish to partake in the Services.

 In general, the type of Personal Information we collect includes, but is not limited to: